The zero capillarity limit for the Euler-Korteweg system with no-flux boundary conditions

 We study the following Euler-Korteweg (EK) system,

-posed on a domain $\Omega\subset\R^d$.
-The model \eqref{EK} describes the time evolution of a compressible, inviscid flow in terms of its particle density $\rho=\rho(t, x)$ and velocity field $u=u(t, x)$.
-For simplicity, we assume the pressure to satisfy a power-type state law, namely we impose $p(\rho)=\rho^\gamma$, with $\gamma>1$.
-The term on the right-hand side of the equation for the momentum density represents the Korteweg stress tensor and accounts for capillary effects in the model \cite{1573105975105495040, MR775366}.
-The capillarity coefficient $k=k(\rho)\geq0$ is given and we assume it satisfies the following equation of state
+posed on a domain $\Omega\subset\R^d$ with a smooth boundary $\partial\Omega$, which may be either bounded or unbounded.
+The model \eqref{EK} describes the time evolution of a compressible, inviscid flow subject to self-consistent capillary forces in terms of its particle density $\rho=\rho(t, x)$ and velocity field $u=u(t, x)$.
+For simplicity, we assume the pressure to satisfy a barotropic power-type equation of state, namely

+The term on the right-hand side of the momentum equation represents the Korteweg stress tensor and accounts for capillary effects in the model \cite{1573105975105495040, MR775366}.